Naereen/web-sphinx/coronavirus.en.rst

 -----------------------------------------------------

 As of Friday 13rd of March 2020, my colleagues and I at ENS de Rennes were asked to start working from home.
+**Update** : since we started working at the end of August 2020, everything so far has been in presence, as usual.

 .. warning:: This page is only describing MY point-of-view, it is NOT officially from the point of view of my employer.